A Fun Layered Jell-O Dessert Inspired by Vintage Entertaining

 original Jello recipe - vintage advertisement

-Holiday Ribbon Ring desserts emerged during the mid-century boom of gelatin cooking, when Jell-O was promoted as a modern, versatile ingredient for entertaining.
+Ribbon Ring desserts emerged during the mid-century boom of gelatin cooking, when Jell-O was promoted as a modern, versatile ingredient for entertaining.

 Popular from the 1940s through the 1960s, layered ribbon molds were especially common at holiday gatherings, where bright colors and clean layers made a visual statement.
 Using sour cream or yogurt to create opaque ribbons was a hallmark of the era, turning a simple gelatin dessert into a festive centerpiece.